What is ‘Comment is Free’?

 Absolutely not.
-We support vigorous and open debate about Jewish related issues, including issues of controversy, however we object to speech that violates the EUMC Working Definition of Antisemitism.
+We support vigorous and open debate about Jewish related issues, including issues of controversy, however we object to speech which is in accord with the EUMC Working Definition of Antisemitism.

 In particular, it bears emphasizing that we support open and honest debate about the Israel-Arab conflict including harsh criticism of Israel as long as the criticism of Israel is similar to that leveled against any other nation of the world.